vmario89/Attraccess/docs/developer/plugins.md

 ### Understanding the `GET_ROUTES` Function

-The `GET_ROUTES` function is a critical part of the plugin integration with Attraccess.
+The `GET_ROUTES` function is a critical part of the plugin integration with FabAccess.
 When you register this function:

-1. The Attraccess core application automatically discovers your plugin's routes
+1. The FabAccess core application automatically discovers your plugin's routes
 2. These routes are integrated into the main application's routing system
 3. Your plugin's UI components are rendered at the specified paths
 4. If you include a `sidebar` configuration, your plugin gets an entry in the navigation menu